 Alcohol Addiction and Abuse

 Many adults like to relax at the end of a hard day or workweek with a drink or two.
 There’s nothing wrong with that.
 Alcohol consumption is generally a social activity that’s common in many cultures around the world.
 However, when occasional use turns into abuse and alcohol addiction, it can ruin lives.
+If you have an alcohol addiction, an alcohol addiction treatment center can help you reach recovery.
+Look into the alcohol addiction treatment program in Jacksonville, FL today.

 How does one know if they have a drinking problem, and what can friends or family members do to help?